rocksxc/rocksxc.github.io/_pages/about.md

 ------
 Hello!
 My name is Xingchen SHA and I also go by Patrick.
 I am a senior at Columbia University, enrolled in the joint bachelor's degree program between Columbia University and City University of Hong Kong.
 I spent the first two years of my undergraduate studies in Hong Kong, followed by a nine-month research assistant internship in Hong Kong.
 Afterward, I continued my studies at Columbia University in New York.
 I am expected to graduate in May 2025 with two bachelor’s degrees, one from each institution.

-During my time at CityU, I also had the privilege of working with [Hau Chan](https://cse.unl.edu/~hchan/), [Vincent Chau](https://cse.seu.edu.cn/2021/0318/c23024a364637/page.htm), [Ken C. K. Fong](https://scholars.ln.edu.hk/en/persons/chi-kit-ken-fong), [Minming Li](https://www.cs.cityu.edu.hk/~minmli/),[Pinyan Lu](http://pinyanlu.com/) and [Jialin Zhang](http://english.ict.cas.cn/people/scien/bln/202303/t20230315_328233.html).
+During my time at CityU, I had the privilege of working with [Hau Chan](https://cse.unl.edu/~hchan/), [Vincent Chau](https://cse.seu.edu.cn/2021/0318/c23024a364637/page.htm), [Ken C. K. Fong](https://scholars.ln.edu.hk/en/persons/chi-kit-ken-fong), [Minming Li](https://www.cs.cityu.edu.hk/~minmli/),[Pinyan Lu](http://pinyanlu.com/) and [Jialin Zhang](http://english.ict.cas.cn/people/scien/bln/202303/t20230315_328233.html).

 <!-- In 2021, I undertook a research internship at the [Video, Image, and Sound Analysis Lab (VISAL)](http://visal.cs.cityu.edu.hk/), where I worked on designing new deep learning frameworks and benchmarks for image captioning, guided by [Antoni B. Chan](https://www.cs.cityu.edu.hk/~abchan/).